-By: David Hardy, President of Fitness Industry Council of Canada (FIC)
+By: David Hardy, former President of Fitness Industry Council of Canada (FIC)

 It is a special calling and a privilege to participate in the athletic club industry, as we impact people’s lives in a positive way each and every day.
 We also have the potential and opportunity that no other businesses have, which is to reverse the rising tide of obesity and inactivity that is sweeping across our nation.
 FIC members should strive to be the leaders in a unified front to provide quality clubs and demonstrate ethical business practices.
 FIC members should be credible to consumers, the media, regulatory agencies, the medical community, and the business world.
 We must also interact with each other in an honourable way, while living in a competitive club environment.
 This publication, FIC’s Guide to Club Membership & Conduct, was revised to provide your club with information and tools to accomplish this.

 These standards were developed in order to provide users with a relatively safe environment in which every physical activity, or program, is conducted in an appropriate manner.
 Several of these standards are followed by recommendations that club operators may want to consider.
 This document is not intended to create new laws, and is not a substitute for local, provincial/territorial or federal law, which always takes precedence.
 Check with the appropriate legal agency, or consult with an attorney about any legal questions.

 Membership compliance is based on the honour system.
 Each FIC member has the responsibility to abide by the code of conduct, standards and bylaws.
 The brand of an FIC club should be synonymous with the values of treating all members and prospective members with honesty and integrity; offering a facility that is well-maintained and clean; providing programs and classes that are safe and professional; and developing a qualified staff that can meet or exceed the needs of the members.
 We hope the information contained in this guide will be helpful toward attaining that end.